 Final Words

 In conclusion, mastering the art of “How to change Linux DNS” empowers users to tailor their systems to exact specifications, enhancing both performance and security.
 From adjusting local DNS for efficient networking to utilizing the command line for quick changes, this comprehensive guide has illuminated the diverse pathways available.
 Whether you're navigating the user-friendly Ubuntu or exploring the flexibility of Arch Linux, each distribution provides unique methods on how to change Linux DNS.
 Delving into nuances like TTL, server IP addresses, domain names, and hostnames ensures a holistic understanding of the subject.
-As you embark on the journey of Linux DNS customization, remember that these steps not only provide a personalized touch to your system but also contribute to a more seamless and efficient computing experience.
+As you embark on the journey of Linux DNS customization, whether on a personal computer or a [Linux VPS], remember that these steps not only provide a personalized touch to your system but also contribute to a more seamless and efficient computing experience.
 Happy tinkering and exploring the vast landscape of Linux networking!